 Osteopathy is a non-invasive, drug free treatment methodology that focuses on total body health by treating and strengthening the musculoskeletal framework, which includes your joints, muscles and spine.

-Our in-house osteopath, Niall Wafer, will diagnose and work through these biomechanical inefficiencies, such as joint stiffness, muscle fatigue and other tensions, to promote recovery, increased mobility and ultimately general wellbeing across the entire body.
+Our osteopath, Niall Wafer, will diagnose and work through these biomechanical inefficiencies, such as joint stiffness, muscle fatigue and other tensions, to promote recovery, increased mobility and ultimately general wellbeing across the entire body.

 Osteopathy and Podiatry Synergy